 Stick to the lakefront to discover beaches, gardens, and lagoons, or head into the streets to see some of the city’s most luxurious homes, cobblestone sidewalks, and beautiful parks.
 No matter where you ride, you’re sure to stumble upon some of the city’s famous landmarks and sights.

-A su llegada: Bike & Roll Chicago: 4 Hour Bike Rentals are included with the Go Chicago Card.
+A su llegada: Bike & Roll Chicago: 4 Hour Bike Rentals are included with the Go Chicago pass.

 Summer Nights at the Zoo

-Animal lovers won’t want to miss a chance to visit Chicagoland’s biggest zoo, the Brookfield Zoo.
+Animal lovers won’t want to miss a chance to visit Chicago’s biggest zoo, the Brookfield Zoo.

 It has a wide variety of species both domestic and exotic, including some rare exhibits like the “Great Bear Wilderness,” which features grizzlies, polar bears, and more.